Variational Nested Dropout: Experiments

-\textbf{Results.} The results are presented in Fig.~\ref{fig:segm}.
+The results are presented in Figure~\ref{fig:segm}.
 We observe that $\mr{BN}^3$ outperforms the existing methods in most of the cases, with the difference more obvious when there are fewer posterior samples.
 The performance of $\mr{BN}^3$ stabilizes after width of 32.29\%.
 This indicates $\mr{BN}^3$ learns a compact and effective structure compared with other methods, in terms of capturing ambiguities in the labels.

-When there are more posterior samples (8 and 16), probabilistic U-Net has better performance than the $\mr{BN}^3$ with the smallest width ($\frac{6}{32}$ channels are preserved).
-This means with more posterior samples, the probabilistic U-Net can depict the latent structure better, but uses a full-width model.
+When there are more posterior samples (8 and 16), probabilistic UNet has better performance than the $\mr{BN}^3$ with the smallest width ($6/32$ channels are preserved).
+This means with more posterior samples, the probabilistic UNet can depict the latent structure better, but requires a full-width model.
 Increasing the width to 32.29\%, $\mr{BN}^3$ then achieves better performance.

+The VND-PUNet consistently outperforms other variants of probabilistic UNet and \BNNN with either $1/3$ or 100\% latent dimensions.
+The diversity of generated samples are effectively enhanced by adopting the VND, \abc{resulting in better modeling of uncertainty.}